 Concluding thoughts The dynamics of the real estate industry is changing, giving rise to ever-growing competition.
 Insurers, sellers, lenders, buyers, investors need to know the actual valuation for real estate.

-By now we know that appraisals are performed only by professionals, any person who has been involved in a real transaction will get a basic understanding of the different valuation methods that are involved in real estate.
+By now we know that appraisals are performed only by professional commercial real estate hard money lenders like Private Capital Investors, any person who has been involved in a real transaction will get a basic understanding of the different valuation methods that are involved in real estate.